intersystems-community/cache-tort-git/README.md

 10. Choose menu item Pull.
 20. Resolve conflicts in TortoiseGit if any.
 30. Select menu Import All to load changes from temp folder to Caché.
-40. Dow some changes in Caché Studio.
+40. Do some changes in Caché Studio.
 45. [Optional] Select menu Export All if you want to force-unload changes to temp folder from Caché.
 50. Select Commit
 60. Select Push from Caché Studio menu or immediately after Commit.